uikit/uikit-site/docs/pages/image.md

 ### Load previous and next

 It's also possible to load only the image of the active slide and lazy load the images of the other slides.
-Just target the previous and next slide for each image by using the `target: !* -*, !* +*` option.
-There are two exceptions where you have to select the first and last slides.
+Just target the previous and next slides for each image by using the `target: !* -*, !* +*` option.
+There are two exceptions where you have to select the first and the last slides.

 | Selector                              | Description                                                                           |
 |:--------------------------------------|:--------------------------------------------------------------------------------------|